About Summerland Farm

-Summerland House Farm is one of the most successful disability enterprises in Australia, and perhaps the world.
-As a business of Australia’s largest disability service provider, House with No Steps, our purpose is to provide employment for people with a disability.
+Summerland Farm is one of the most successful disability enterprises in Australia, and perhaps the world.
+As a business of Australia’s largest disability service provider Aruma, formerly known as House with No Steps, our purpose is to provide employment for people with a disability.

 Over the years, our farm has gone from strength to strength as the agricultural hub of the region and a must-see tourist attraction.
 We now have over 150, 000 visitors per year!

-Summerland House Farm employs over 90 people with a disability across all areas such as farming and agriculture, packing and distribution, garden maintenance, hospitality, retail and tourism!
+Summerland Farm employs over 100 people with a disability across all areas such as farming and agriculture, packing and distribution, garden maintenance, hospitality, retail and tourism!

 In 1956, Lionel Watts caught what he thought was the flu.
 In fact, he had actually contracted polio and eventually developed quadriplegia.